edgio-docs/edgio-docs/src/pages/guides/sites_frameworks/getting_started.md

 ## Supported Frameworks {/*supported-frameworks*/}

-Learn how to get started with these popular web application framework:
+Learn how to get started with these popular web application frameworks:

 <PopularFrameworks/>